Universal Inference Meets Random Projections: A Scalable Test for Log-concavity: Example: Testing Log-concavity of Normal Mixture

 Figures~\ref{fig:unequal_spaced_both} and \ref{fig:equal_spaced_both} compare the four dimension reduction approaches and the $d$-dimensional approaches.
 The six universal approaches subsample at $B = 100$.
 The random projection approaches set $n_{\text{proj}} = 100$.
 The permutation test uses $B = 99$ permutations to determine the significance level of the original test statistic.
 Both figures use the normal location model $f^*(x) = 0.5 \phi_d(x) + 0.5 \phi_d(x -\mu)$ as the underlying model.
 However, Figure~\ref{fig:unequal_spaced_both} uses $\mu = -(\|\mu\|, 0, \ldots, 0)$, while Figure~\ref{fig:equal_spaced_both} uses $\mu = -(\|\mu\|d^{-1/2}, \|\mu\|d^{-1/2}, \ldots, \|\mu\|d^{-1/2})$.
 The axis-aligned projection method has higher power in the first setting, but the other methods do not have differences in power between the two settings.

 Figures~\ref{fig:unequal_spaced} and \ref{fig:equal_spaced} compare all seven methods.
 There are several key takeaways.
 The universal approaches that fit one-dimensional densities (axis-aligned projections and random projections) have higher power than the universal approaches that fit $d$-dimensional densities.
 (When $d=1$, the ``Partial oracle, axis-aligned projections,'' ``Partial oracle, $d$-dim,'' and ``Partial oracle, random projections'' approaches are the same, except that the final method uses $Bn_\text{proj}$ subsamples rather than $B$ subsamples.)
+As intuition for this behavior, even one projection with particularly strong evidence against log-concavity may provide sufficient evidence to reject log-concavity.
+See Appendix~\ref{app:full_vs_proj} for more discussion.
 The permutation test is not always valid, especially for $d \geq 4$.

 To compare the four universal approaches that fit one-dimensional densities, we consider Figures~\ref{fig:unequal_spaced_zoom} and \ref{fig:equal_spaced_zoom}, which zoom in on a smaller range of $\|\mu\|$ values for those four methods.
 In both Figure~\ref{fig:unequal_spaced_zoom} and \ref{fig:equal_spaced_zoom}, for a given dimension reduction approach (axis-aligned projections or random projections), the partial oracle approach has slightly higher power than the fully nonparametric approach.
-(That is, the dark blue curve has higher power than the dark red curve, and the light blue curve has higher power than the light red curve.)
 For a given density estimation approach, the dimension reduction approach with higher power changes based on the setting.
 When $\mu = -(\|\mu\|, 0, \ldots, 0)$ (Figure~\ref{fig:unequal_spaced_zoom}), the axis-aligned projection approach has higher power than the random projections approach.
-(That is, dark blue has higher power than light blue, and dark red has higher power than light red.)
 This makes sense because a single dimension contains all of the signal.
 When $\mu = -(\|\mu\|d^{-1/2}, \|\mu\|d^{-1/2}, \ldots, \|\mu\|d^{-1/2})$ (Figure~\ref{fig:equal_spaced_zoom}), the random projections approach has higher power than the axis-aligned projection approach.
-(That is, light blue has higher power than dark blue, and light red has higher power than dark red.)
 This makes sense because all directions have some evidence against $H_0$, and there exist linear combinations of the coordinates that have higher power than any individual axis-aligned dimension.